temporalio/documentation/docs-src/cloud/tcld/user/set-namespace-permissions.md

 id: set-namespace-permissions
 title: tcld user set-namespace-permissions
 sidebar_label: set-namespace-permissions
-description: How to set a Namespace permission for a user in Temporal Cloud using tcld.
+description: How to set Namespace-level permissions for a user in Temporal Cloud using tcld.
 tags:
   - tcld
 ---

-The `tcld user set-namespace-permissions` command sets Namespace permissions for a specified user in Temporal Cloud.
+The `tcld user set-namespace-permissions` command sets [Namespace-level permissions](/cloud/#namespace-level-permissions) for a specified user in Temporal Cloud.
 You must set either `--user-email` or `--user-id`.

 Alias: `snp`